Article III: Academic Conduct

 - that the student can decline to answer a question which may result in self-incrimination.
 (The student who chooses this action does so with the full knowledge that all aspects of the student conduct process will continue.);

 - that the student is permitted and encouraged to read the Honor Committee Report that is developed by the Review Panel.
 The report is generated only when a possible violation is forwarded to the Campus Life and Community Standards Committee.
-The report is available in the Dean of Students office.
+The report is available in the Center for Student Success.

 Section 3.
 Review Panel’s Responsibilities